Does a Single-Member LLC need an EIN?

 Should I get an EIN for a single-member LLC?

 A single-member LLC is a business structure that offers liability protection and is operated by a single owner; LLC owners are called “members.”
 Unlike multi-member LLCs, an LLC with a single owner is generally not required to have an EIN unless they have employees or meet other criteria where the IRS explicitly requires an EIN for federal tax purposes.
-Depending on the state you live in and the goals for your business, using an EIN can be a beneficial tool to operate your business, regardless of whether or not it’s legally required.
+Depending on the state you live in and the goals for your business, Guide to EIN Numbers can be a beneficial tool to operate your business, regardless of whether or not it’s legally required.

 EIN Requirements for Single-Member LLC